 This steak has a fat cap on one side which can be easily trimmed off if you prefer.

 If there's one thing that can do more for a steak than anything else, it would have to be dry brining.
-I have really gotten into this over the last year or so due to how effective it is in bringing out the natural flavors of meat.
+I have really gotten into this over the last few years due to how effective it is in bringing out the natural flavors of meat.

 Dry brining, for those who aren't familiar, is simply sprinkling salt on a piece of meat.
 The salt naturally draws moisture to the surface where it mixes together and creates a slurry.
 The slurry is then drawn back deep into the meat.
 It's almost magical!